Skip to main content

-The Rev. Horace B. McKennam S.J Papers are comprised of files kept by Father McKenna at the time of his death.
+The Rev. Horace B. McKenna, SJ Papers are comprised of files kept by Father McKenna at the time of his death.
 Consequently, they date primarily from the 1960's and 1970's and concern his activities as assistant pastor of St. Aloysius Church and his involvement in numerous projects.
 Father McKenna was a major force in the adoption of innovative social action programs to combat problems encountered in the inner-city.
-The Papers contain files on his work with the St. Vincent De Paul Society, as well as extensive material on the founding and operatyion of Sursum Corda, an housing project in the District of Columbia, and SOME (So Others May Eat), a soup kitchen facility.
-Father McKenna received numerous awards for his work in establishing such programs.
+The papers contain files on his work with the St. Vincent De Paul Society, as well as extensive material on the founding and operatyion of Sursum Corda, an housing project in the District of Columbia, and SOME (So Others May Eat), a soup kitchen facility.

-Also included in the Papers is a series of autobiographical tapes, recorded just prior to Father McKenna's death.
+Also included is a series of autobiographical tapes recorded in 1979, a few years prior to Father McKenna's death.
 The tapes contain reflections on experiences in a changing Church, highlighting specifically the role of black Catholics within that Church.
-Transcripts from the tapes can also be found in the Papers.
+Transcripts from the tapes can also be found in the papers.

-The collection is on deposit at Georgetown University and is the property of the Maryland Province of the Society of Jesus.
+The Horace B. McKenna, SJ Papers on are deposit at Georgetown University and is the property of the Maryland Province of the Society of Jesus.
 Access to the Archives is governed by the Maryland Province.
 As stewards of the Archives, the Georgetown University Library’s Booth Family Center for Special Collections is responsible for managing access to the material based on policies set forth by the Maryland Province.

 Guidelines: